M-J-Delaunay/empathia/README.md

 **AGPL-3.0** — Everything built on Empathia stays open.
 No one can take this code, close it, and monetize it alone.
 The commons belong to everyone.

 ---

-## 🤝 Contributing

-Empathia is built by the community, for the community.

-We welcome developers, designers, translators, philosophers, legal experts, and anyone who believes empathy can be a measure of civilization.

-Read [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
-Contact : empathia.project@empathia.world

----